We have gone through crucial and important strides in Canada’s pharmacy profession and field.

 Pharmacy education in Canada has a long and rich history.
 The first Canadian pharmacy school, the Ontario College of Pharmacy, was founded in 1892.
 Since then, many other pharmacy schools have been established, and the education offered by these schools has evolved to meet the changing needs of the pharmacy profession.

 Today, almost all pharmacy schools in Canada offer a degree in pharmacy.
 In addition to providing students with a strong scientific foundation, pharmacy degree programs also include training in the clinical aspects of pharmacy practice.
-This training allows graduates to work in a variety of settings, including community pharmacies, hospitals, and long-term care facilities.
+This training allows graduates to work in various settings, including community pharmacies, hospitals, and long-term care facilities.

 4. How pharmacy has evolved over the years in Canada

 Pharmacy has come a long way over the years in Canada.
-From small, family-owned pharmacy businesses to large, corporate chains, the pharmacy landscape has changed dramatically.
+The pharmacy landscape has changed dramatically from small, family-owned pharmacy businesses to a collection of large corporate pharmacy chains, banner pharmacies, and small independent pharmacies.

-One of the first major changes to pharmacy in Canada was the introduction of the drugstore.
-Drugstores were originally small, independent stores, but over time, they began to merge and form large chains.
-This led to a decline in the number of independent pharmacies, and a rise in the number of corporate chains.
+One of the first major changes to the pharmacy in Canada was the introduction of the drugstore.
+Drugstores were originally small, independent stores, but they began to merge and form large chains over time.
+This led to a decline in the number of independent pharmacies and a rise in the number of corporate chains.

-Another major change to pharmacy was the arrival of pharmacy technicians.
-Pharmacy technicians are now an essential part of the pharmacy team, and they help to provide patients with the medications they need.
+Another major change to the pharmacy was the arrival of pharmacy technicians.
+Pharmacy technicians are now an essential part of the pharmacy team; they help provide patients with the medications they need.
 They are also responsible for performing many of the day-to-day tasks in the pharmacy.